World Book Day activities - everything you need to celebrate!

 Dressing up as Tom Gates couldn’t be easier.
 We created a cardboard guitar and simply added one of his favourite treats, a caramel wafer!

-- Join in the World Book Day fun with Share a Million Stories
+Join in the World Book Day fun on their website

 If you’re not into dressing up, there are still lots of creative ways in which you can celebrate your favourite books and authors on World Book Day.
 Could you turn a potato into your favourite book character?
 Or create a set of wooden spoon characters for some interactive storytelling?
 We love these book-themed bento boxes – perfect for a World Book Day lunchbox!
 You’ll also find a whole host of Draw-A-Long videos from some of our favourite author-illustrators on YouTube, including Tom McLaughlin, Steve Lenton and Nick Sharratt.